open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 ```

 On the agent side, this is an example that makes the OTLP exporter obtain OIDC
-tokens, adding them to every RPC made to a remote collector:
+tokens, adding them to every RPC made to a remote Collector:

 ```yaml
 extensions: